Getting a Job in France (Finding Work as an American)

 In France, the work week is from 35 to 39 hours, depending on your employer’s status.
 If your employer has less than 20 employees the work week will generally be 39 hours.
 If the business has more than 20 employees, the legal work week is 35 hours.

 All employees in France that work a full year will receive five weeks paid vacation and nine paid holidays per year.
-An employer can allot you extra days off, if they choose, but they cannot offer you less.
+An employer can allow you to have extra days off if they choose, but they cannot offer you less.
 This is by French law, made to protect workers.

 France has very strong labor unions and anyone is free to join a union in France regardless of where the worker is employed.
 In France, it is up to the employee to join a union, not the employer!